Top 10 Most Common Disney Movie Clichés

 The Contenders

 Changing the source material is a common practice in adaptation.
 It isn't specific to Disney.
 Practically every studio does it.
 For example, Laika's Coraline made changes from the book, DreamWorks' Shrek bears only a passing resemblance to its book, and Warner Bros.'
-The Iron Giant barely resembles the book it's based on at all.
+The Iron Giant barely resembles the book it's based on.
 This is not uncommon, and it's not always detrimental.

 However, the manner in which Disney does it could be something worth criticizing.
 Frankly, there are some stories that Disney should just avoid adapting.
 If they have to alter so much about Heracles or Tarzan of the Apes or The Hunchback of Notre-Dame to fit their mold, then perhaps they shouldn't adapt those stories at all.
 I think I might dislike Pocahontas the most because it was part of our history, and they treated it like just another fanciful fairy tale!